Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 Publix, Costco and Kroger

-Kroger pharmacies have a limited supply of the vaccine and are offering it now at some locations in Alaska, Arizona, California, Colorado, Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Nevada, Ohio, Oregon, South Carolina, Utah, Washington, West Virginia and Wisconsin, according to an update late Monday.
+Kroger pharmacies have a limited supply of the vaccine and are offering it now at some locations in Alaska, Arizona, California, Colorado, Georgia, Idaho, Illinois, Indiana, Kentucky, Louisiana, Nevada, Ohio, Oregon, South Carolina, Utah, Washington, West Virginia and Wisconsin, according to an update from the company.
 Consumers can check appointment availability here.

 Kroger — the nation's largest grocery chain — in December said its health unit would be offering the vaccine at its 2,200 pharmacies and 220 clinics in 35 states.